My 10 Favourite Gradius Soundtracks

-A lot of gamers loved Gradius V. I was lukewarm to it, because I felt it had an absurd design flaw (Limited weapons, till you beat the game once?!), and I wasn't impressed with most of the BGMs, Of all the tracks, the only one that I liked was Universe from the first stage.
-It had a focused, futuristic feel, making it a little different from the usual Gradius soundtracks and arrangements.
-There's also a steady build-up, which follows the intensification of action on the screen.
-If only the rest of Gradius V tracks were as good as this.
+A lot of players loved Gradius V. I was lukewarm to it as I felt it had an absurd design flaw (Limited weapons, till you beat the game once?!).
+As for the soundtrack, I was similarly inclined and of all the tracks, I only enjoyed the one for the opening stage.
+Emphatically titled as Universe, the track has a focused, futuristic feel, making it somewhat different from the usual upbeat Gradius soundtracks and arrangements.
+There's also a steady build-up, which closely follows the intensification of battle on screen.
+Here, I can only say, if only the rest of Gradius V tracks are as good as this.
 But, I guess I should be glad Gradius V at least had one track that I liked.
 A track I could enjoy right away too, just by turning on the game.

 9. Gradius Gaiden: Moai (Ruins of Silence)

 Back in the 80s, I was mesmerised by the Moai heads in the Gradius shooters.
 Such an unusual feature in a space game, don't you think so?
-Brings to mind too all sorts of imagery about alien lifeforms and strange worships.
+Brings to mind all sorts of theories about alien lifeforms and strange worships too.
 Moai heads being the legacy of alien visitors to Earth, that sort of thing.

 8. Gradius II: Air 1 Tabidachi

-If you've played Gradius II, you'd understand how this short tune grows on you.
-It's such a spirited opening for the stages.
-There's also that sensation of adventure and battle, and the clear message that it's a reward.
-Moments after you thrash the boss of the previous stage, those two emphatic opening notes sound, like an official acknowledgement of your triumph.
-It certainly get you high and ready for more shooting.
+If you've played Gradius II, you'd know what I mean when I say this short tune absolutely grows on you.
+It's such a spirited opening for the stages, agree?
+Not only is there the sensation of adventure and battle, there’s also the implicit message that you’re being rewarded.
+Moments after you thrash the boss of the previous stage, those two emphatic opening notes sound, an official and melodic acknowledgement of your triumph.
+It certainly gets you high and ready for more shooting.
 I'd share that when playing this as a teen, I bobbed my head every time those two notes came.
 It was my pat on my own back.

 7. Gradius Gaiden: Boss Rush Part 1

 This is my favourite Gradius boss fight music.
-Don't you think it sounds so ... naughty?
+Don't you agree it sounds so ... petulant?
 So ... arrogant too.
 Reflective of how a "boss" would feel when approaching you for a duel.
-At the same time, it is an intelligent composition as well, for the opening triplets mirror one of the bosses, which attacks with three identical parts.
+At the same time, it is an intelligent composition as well, for the opening triplets mirror how one of the bosses attacks with three identical parts.
 On that boss, I was stumped by it for a really long time.
 And I would have given up the fight, had this track not reinvigorated me to try again and again.

-6. Standard feature in all Gradius Sountracks: Aircraft Carrier
+6. Classic Composition in All Gradius Soundtracks: Aircraft Carrier

-Strictly speaking, this isn't a song, more like a motif.
-Over the years though, it became the signature warning of Gradius games.
-When you hear this Gradius sountrack, beware!
-Enemies would soon be materialising all over the screen, with the nefarious intention of zerg-ing you to death.
+Strictly speaking, this isn't a song, it’s more of a musical motif.
+Over the years, though, it became the signature warning of all Gradius games.
+When you hear it, beware!
+Enemies would soon be materialising all over the screen.
+Their only intention is to “zerg” you to death.

 The music reflects that.
-Most Gradius soundtracks have an "awe-d" factor in them, and invoke the kind of upbeat feeling you'd have when exploring a fantastic new place for the first time.
-In the Wind is a good example of that.
-The slight key modulations in the track also remind that exploration always comes with danger.
-It's seldom just jaw-dropping fun all the way.
+Most Gradius soundtracks have an "awe-d" factor in them, and correspondingly invoke the kind of upbeat feeling you'd get when exploring a fantastic new place for the first time.
+In the Wind is a great example of this.
+Apart from the breezy sensation, the slight key modulations in the track also remind that exploration frequently comes with danger.
+Adventure is seldom just jaw-dropping fun all the way.